aurorusidk/starling/DESIGN.md

 # Features

+## Planned features

-## External data sets
+### External data sets
-Starling is capable of handling data sets stored in external files.
+Starling will be capable of handling data sets stored in external files.
 This includes:
 * CSV parsing

-## Mathematics
+### Mathematics
-The language provides several common mathematical functions for convenience, such as:
+The language will provide several common mathematical functions for convenience, such as:
 * Trigonometric functions
 * Statistical functions

-Starling also has several builtin data types not commonly found in other languages, including:
+Starling will also have several builtin data types not commonly found in other languages, including:
 * Rational numbers (fractions)
 * Complex numbers

-## Data structures
+### Data structures
-Starling has builtin support for data structures.
+Starling will have builtin support for data structures.
-Sequence types like arrays (fixed size), vectors (variable size), and matrices are also available.
+Sequence types like arrays (fixed size), vectors (variable size), and matrices will also be available.

+### Interfaces
+Starling will also feature `interfaces` for laying out methods that should be applicable to structures.

-## Functional programming
+### Functional programming
-Starling facilitates functional programming, including the use of lambda functions and higher-order functions.
+Starling will facilitate functional programming, including the use of lambda functions and higher-order functions.

-## Type enforcement
+### Type enforcement
-Variables in Starling are statically typed.
+Variables in Starling will be statically typed.
 Types are strictly enforced and cannot change at runtime.
 Variables declared without a type will be assigned a static type at compile time.
-Variables must be explicitly converted to the same type before operations can be performed on them, with the exception of Numeric types (`int`, `frac`, `float`) which are converted implicitly.
+Variables must be explicitly converted to the same type before operations can be performed on them, with the exception of Numeric types (`int`, `frac`, `float`) which will be converted implicitly.

-## Libraries and Plugins
+### Libraries and Plugins
 Starling aims to provide a variety of external libraries available for use.
 These include:
 * Data visualisation tools